The Dangers of Sleeping with Contact Lenses

 At the end of the day, contact lenses may not be the right corrective option for your eyes.
-If you find yourself frustrated by the inconvenience of contacts or seem to fall asleep in them far more often than you should reach out to the expert team at Swagel Wootton Eye Institute to explore the possibilities of LASIK and kissing your contacts goodbye altogether.
+If you find yourself frustrated by the inconvenience of contacts or seem to fall asleep in them far more often than you should reach out to the expert team at Swagel Wootton Eye Institute with locations in Mesa and Chandler to explore the possibilities of LASIK and kissing your contacts goodbye altogether.

 For fastest service during the hours of 8 am-5 pm Monday-Friday, call us at (480) 641-3937.
 Otherwise, fill out the form below to schedule your consultation.